 - ✗ Mouse is small

 If you just need any keyboard, Logitech makes a simple keyboard and mouse combo that will get the job done.
-At just $30 MSRP, the keyboard is surprisingly competent.
+At just $30, the keyboard is surprisingly competent.
 If you just need a wireless keyboard to type on, the MK270 does the job.

-This is a basic silicone keyboard with a few media buttons and a small but competent mouse.
+This is a basic membrane keyboard with a few media buttons and a small but great mouse.
 That’s it!

 That’s really it, though.
 If you want programmable buttons, mechanical switches, or anything for gaming, you’re going to need to spend a bit more money.
 This set is competent, but that’s all it is.
 It’ll get you through the workday at the office, but you owe it to yourself to spend a little more if you use your PC for anything else.